Administrative Procedure 178: Inclement/Severe Weather

 4.3 When it is deemed unsafe to reach a worksite, a supervisor shall be notified according to a method that follows the direction of the supervisor.
 Likewise, principals will develop and communicate to staff a process whereby they verify staff members’ arrival at the school.
 Staff shall continue to monitor weather and road conditions and assess their ability to attend their workplace.

-4.5 Days of emergency work site closures are work days and staff members continue to be paid.
+4.5 Days of emergency worksite closures are work days and staff members continue to be paid.
 Staff shall be working from home and available for contact by the supervisor or colleague.

 4.6 Staff may work in a school which is closed to students, but can be accessed safely.
-Staff may also work at an alternate work site or school which is open to students and to which they can travel safely.
+Staff may also work at an alternate worksite or school which is open to students and to which they can travel safely.

 4.7 In all cases, common sense must prevail.
 Staff members are not expected to take undue risks when travelling to and from school during inclement weather.

-Inclement Weather or Other School Disruption - Handy Reference: October 2020
+Inclement Weather or Other School Disruption - Handy Reference: October 2024

 Fog Days